On the Deterrence Effect of Policing Anonymous Online Markets

 33 Pages Posted: 4 Nov 2019 Last revised: 8 Mar 2022

-A prominent way in which the sale of illegal goods such as drugs, weapons and counterfeit occurs online is through Darknet markets, which are platforms where buyers and vendors transact on the Dark Web.
+A prominent way in which the sale of illegal goods such as drugs, weapons and counterfeit occurs online is through anonymous markets on the Dark Web, known as Darknet markets, where buyers and vendors transact.
 The Dark Web offers a high degree of anonymity and security to its users through its encryption technology and the use of cryptocurrency.
-Law enforcement agencies have responded to Darknet markets by conducting secret bust operations where they shut down the operation of these markets.
-In this research, we investigate if bust operations deter the activity of buyers and vendors in other Darknet markets that are not subject to the bust.
-We leverage a joint bust operation by the FBI and Interpol conducted in November 2014 where Silk Road 2.0, a large Darknet market was shut down.
-Our results indicate that following the bust, prices dropped and the number of transactions per month per vendor increased in two other large Darknet markets that were not bust.
-Consequently, the bust did not deter criminal activity in these markets and it was cheaper to buy illegal products.
-We explore the mechanism for the price drop and find that vendors decreased prices to attract buyers wary of shopping in Darknet markets due to increased risk of getting caught after the bust.
+Law enforcement agencies have responded to these markets by conducting secret bust operations where they shut down their operation.
+In this research, we investigate if policing through bust operations deters the activity of buyers and vendors in other Darknet markets that are not subject to the bust.
+We leverage a joint bust operation conducted by the FBI and Interpol in November 2014 where Silk Road 2.0, a large Darknet market was shut down.
+We empirically identify the effect of the bust on two other large Darknet markets that were not subject to the bust.
+Our results indicate that as a result of the bust, prices dropped and the number of transactions per month per vendor increased in these markets.
+Consequently, the bust did not deter criminal activity in these markets and it was in fact cheaper to buy illegal products.
+We explore the mechanism for the price drop and nd that vendors decreased prices to attract buyers wary of shopping in Darknet markets due to increased risk of getting caught after the bust.
 We offer recommendations for law enforcement agencies on the sequencing of conducting busts as well as the characteristics of markets that could be bust so that the unintended consequences in other markets could be minimal.

 Suggested Citation: Suggested Citation